What caused the Cold War?

 The Potsdam Conference

-In July to August of 1945, just after the end of the war in Europe, the leaders of the United States, Great Britain, and the Soviet Union met again for a conference, this time at Potsdam.
+In July to August of 1945, just after the end of the war in Europe, the leaders met at Potsdam.

 By this time, President Roosevelt had died, and the new US leader, Harry Truman, met with Stalin and Churchill.

-The conference was also marked by increasing tensions between Stalin and Truman.
+The conference became noted for the increasing tensions between Stalin and Truman.

 Truman was not as trusting of Stalin as Roosevelt had been, and he was concerned about the Soviet Union's increasing influence over Eastern Europe.